Woman looking worried

 Often this is perfectly natural and a little of it can actually do you good — this is known as ‘optimal stress’.2 The shot of cortisol and adrenaline moderate stress causes can actually increase output and productivity.

-However, the risks are when we pass our personal threshold for stress and never ‘come down’ from the peak.
+However, the risks is that we pass our personal threshold for stress and never ‘come down’ from the peak.

 The signs of stress at work

-Given stress can rise to the point it becomes a problem, it’s important to recognise the signs of stress.
+Given stress can rise to the point it becomes a problem, it’s important to recognise the signs as stress builds.
 These include:

 • Becoming easily agitated or frustrated